Flow views and infinite interval exchange transformations for recognizable substitutions: The infinite interval exchange transformation

-We prove the result inductively, extending it to $[1/\lambda^2, 1/\lambda)$ next.
-We know $[0, 1/\lambda^2)$ contains all the maximal 2-supertiles and will be mapped to the interval of length $1/\lambda^2$ of minimal 2-supertiles, which begins at $\kappa(1 + 1/\lambda)$.
+We extend the result to $[1/\lambda^2, 1/\lambda)$ next.
+The interval $[0, 1/\lambda^2)$ contains all $x$ for which $\enn(x) \ge 2$; it corresponds to the 2-supertiles with maximal addresses.
+It must therefore be mapped to the interval of length $1/\lambda^2$ corresponding to the 2-supertiles with minimal addresses, which begins at $\kappa(1 + 1/\lambda)$.
 The transitions between non-maximal 3-supertiles are the same as the transitions between non-maximal tiles within their supertiles, so Since $\lambda^2 x \in [1/\lambda, 1)$, that means

 Plugging into the expression for $\iiet(x)$ yields